6-K Filings

 Current event signals from foreign private issuers (international 8-K equivalent).

-The 6-K is the current report that foreign private issuers file with the SEC—the international equivalent of the 8-K.
+The 6-K is the interim report that foreign private issuers file with the SEC to disclose material events between annual filings — the international equivalent of an 8-K.

 Each filing is classified into one or more of 70+ event subtypes using a model we've fine-tuned specifically for SEC document analysis.
-Because 6-Ks capture discrete events rather than comprehensive narratives, they typically produce 1-3 highly focused signals per filing.
+Because 6-Ks capture discrete events, they typically produce 1-3 highly focused signals per filing.

 | Subtype Enum | Description |